JananiSoundararajan/Ex.-No---6.-SIMULATION-OF-FUSED-DEPOSITION-MODELING-PROCESS/README.md

 ### Register Number: 212222230049

 ## Result:
-### Thus the simulation on the FDM process is completed & prototyping process is studied..
+### Thus the simulation on the FDM process is completed & prototyping process is studied.